Epochs, Staking & Delegating on Flow

 This document provides an introduction to staking FLOW tokens on the Flow network for token holders and node operators.
 Staking is an important part of the security protocol of a proof-of-stake (PoS) blockchain.
 Running nodes and staking tokens contributes to the blockchain's security and is rewarded accordingly.

 Flow is a global network of computers working together to maintain the security and integrity of its users' data.

 This global network is made up of many individual nodes: software applications run by people.
 Every node in the network shares a small part of the responsibility to keep the network running smoothly and to ensure that other nodes are doing the same.
-This shared responsibility is sometimes called decentralization, because no single node is solely responsible for the security and integrity of the network and the data it contains.
+This shared responsibility is sometimes called decentralization, because no single central node is solely responsible for the security and integrity of the network and the data it contains.

 Node operators are what we call the people who run nodes.
 In order to connect their software applications as nodes on the network, a node operator must first purchase tokens.
 Every node operator has to temporarily give (or ‘stake’) a large number of their tokens to the network as a promise that they will not modify their node to do something that is against the rules of the network, like steal funds from users' accounts.
 This process of temporarily giving up tokens is called staking.